 It is the contractors who have the employer's responsibility and ultimate responsibility for health and safety during construction projects.
 This is regulated in our contracts.
 We enjoy effective cooperation with our contractors, where we play an active role in preventing near-accidents and checking that all safety procedures are adhered to, and that workplace risks are minimised.
 This is achieved via systematic health and safety work, involving digital and physical safety inspections during which faults and failings must be rectified and documented in our database.
-One example is that photographs must be uploaded as evidence that any measures have been completed.
+One example is that any subcontractors engaged.